 All staff, volunteers and Governors have read and understood the code of conduct annually and Keeping Children Safe in Education 2021, including hyperlinks.
-At Ryecroft C.E.
-Middle School we have developed a system, in-line with guidance, to ensure that regulated and non-regulated activities, as well as staff supervision, is understood across the school.
+We have developed a system, in-line with guidance, to ensure that regulated and non-regulated activities, as well as staff supervision, is understood across the school.
 The identification of volunteers, students, supply staff and visitors can be clearly identified by our visitor system.

-Governing bodies will ensure there are appropriate policies and procedures in place for appropriate action to be taken in a timely manner to safeguard and promote children's welfare.
+The Trust & it's LGB's will ensure there are appropriate policies and procedures in place for appropriate action to be taken in a timely manner to safeguard and promote children's welfare.
 These policies are updated at least annually with timely updates, if required sooner.
-These policies include:
+These policies include: -

 - This Safeguarding/Child Protection Policy and our whole setting culture and approach to all forms of safeguarding referencing Staffs SCB safeguarding arrangements by safeguarding partners, as well as other policies such as peer on peer abuse/child on child sexual violence and sexual harassment, online safety and special educational needs and disabilities (SEND).
-We ensure that we keep up to date with safeguarding issues as they emerge and evolve, including lessons learnt. - a restorative behaviour policy including measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying) - a staff behaviour/code of conduct which includes acceptable use of technologies (including the use of mobile devices), staff/pupil relationships and communications including the use of social media. - a whistleblowing policy and staff have received a copy and had the opportunity to raise concerns.
-There is a culture in our setting where staff can raise concerns about poor or unsafe practice and such concerns are addressed professionally and sensitively in accordance with agreed whistle blowing procedures https://www.ryecroft.staffs.sch.uk/images/image_gallery/large/1625829704.pd - appropriate safeguarding arrangements in place to respond to children who go missing from education, particularly on repeat occasions
+We ensure that we keep up to date with safeguarding issues as they emerge and evolve, including lessons learnt. - a restorative behaviour policy including measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying) - a staff behaviour/code of conduct which includes acceptable use of technologies (including the use of mobile devices), staff/pupil relationships and communications including the use of social media.

-Our Governing Body/Headteacher have ensured that there is a current whistle blowing policy and staff have received a copy and had the opportunity to raise concerns.
+- appropriate safeguarding arrangements in place to respond to children who go missing from education, particularly on repeat occasions - a whistleblowing policy and staff have received a copy and had the opportunity to raise concerns.
 There is a culture in our setting where staff can raise concerns about poor or unsafe practice and such concerns are addressed professionally and sensitively in accordance with agreed whistle blowing procedures.
+Whistleblowing policy.